Have local companies experienced fallout/loss/agony when migrating to the Cloud?

 What are the most common myths/misunderstandings about migrating to the Cloud?

 A common misconception is that the “cloud” is a cheaper solution to buying a server… it is not.
 It is a change in the methodology that you will follow to consume or interact with the technology in your business and importantly will alter the way you financially operate too.
-Instead of buying equipment (servers & storage) you will now pay a subscription service to access and use this equipment elsewhere in a data center that someone else looks after (the cloud).
+Instead of buying equipment (servers & storage), you will now pay a subscription service to access and use this equipment elsewhere in a data centre that someone else looks after (the cloud).
 This means that you will move away from a capital expenditure model (CAPEX) to an operational expenditure model (OPEX).
 Doing the math on a properly built cloud migration should show that the costs of technology are predominantly the same, but they are now shifted to monthly costs.

 “All my data is perfectly safe because it’s in the cloud”… it’s not.
 It is safer than it was in the cupboard of your office… but a majority of the risks you faced when the data was local are still faced by businesses once they are in the cloud.
 You still need to closely guard access, security is just as important and backups remain the most critical thing in your business.